-How to define an appropriate budget - one that’s realistic yet takes into consideration the aspirations of and opportunities available to your organization
+How to define an appropriate budget for digital transformation - one that’s realistic yet takes into consideration the aspirations of and opportunities available to your organization

 This a difficult balancing act, and never more so than for digital transformation projects.
 Here, we share some tips to deliver you a budget that effectively serves your transformation aims, helping you maximize the impact of your initiatives.

 With so many different moving parts, digital transformation projects require a rock-solid foundation from which to build - including a budget that accurately reflects the scale and complexity of the initiative, while remaining achievable and realistic.

 However defining such a budget - not to mention getting it signed off - can be challenging.
 We’ve all heard the horror stories of projects going over budget, stalling, or even being abandoned altogether.

 If you’re currently in the early stages of your digital transformation journey and want to avoid a similar fate, this post shares practical tips to put you on the right path from the start, covering some of the key considerations you’ll need to address to ensure your budget truly supports your organizational requirements and strategic goals.

 1. Involve everyone

 You can’t involve everyone from across your organization in your budgeting process, and nor would you want to.
 However, where digital transformation is concerned it’s important to consider alternatives to those traditional budgeting approaches that have typically been managed on a departmental basis, with the financial director approving a high-level budget that is then distributed across the team.

 These models simply aren’t viable today, when digital stretches across different departments, roles, and locations to touch all parts of the enterprise.
 Instead, the ubiquitous nature of digital calls for a collaborative approach that facilitates an overarching understanding of core business processes, to ensure that every element of these is factored into your budget.
 Without this holistic picture, you run the risk of creating bottlenecks that will draw investment down and away from the revenue-generating activities that matter.

 2. Consider potential ‘hidden’ costs